spatialscientist/omeka-s312-docker/README.md

 - Container 2: phpmyadmin (connected to container 1)
 - Container 3: omeka-s312 (connected to container 1)

+Some useful themes and modules for Omeka S version 3.1.2 are also added.
+Additional modules could be installed using the EasyInstall module.

 With your browser, go to:

 - Omeka-S312: http://hostname